okviz/okviz.github.io/_docs/bullet-chart/options/data-labels/color.md

 related:
     - font-family.md
     - text-size.md
+    - use.
 ---

 **Default value:** Auto

 Specifies the color of the text for the data labels.
-When this option is ***Auto*** and the label is placed inside the bullet bar through the option [Position](position.md), the color is assigned automatically based on the bar fill color.
+This option is only visible if the [Use data color](use-data-color.md) option is not set to **Background**, **Background & Border**, **Border & Text** or **Text**.
+In these cases the text color will automatically be assigned according to the color of the related bar or the best choice of visibility compared to the label background.

 <img src="images/data-labels-color.png" width="700">

-<todo>Screenshot of inside label with auto color</todo>

 > This option is not controllable through a [Report Theme](../../features/themes.md).